 We are analysing bacterial signalling to the host cell that causes cytoskeletal rearrangements leading to Shigella macropinocytosis by epithelial cells.
 A particular emphasis is being put on pathways that involve the small GTPases of the Rho family, Cdc42 and Rac, and the tyrosine kinase p60c-src.
 These two signalling pathways are engaged simultaneously by Shigella during epithelial cell invasion, and we have obtained evidence that IpaC is directly implicated in the activation of these pathways, following its insertion in the epithelial cell membrane.
 Cdc42 and Rac activation are required for actin polymerisation mediated by the Arp2/3 complex, that lead to the formation of filopodia and membrane leaflets that engulf the bacterial body.
 The tyrosine kinase p60c-src regulates actin polymerisation mediated by these GTPases, at a distance from the bacterial-cell membrane interaction site, through the phosphorylation of cortactin, a 80 kDa actin-binding protein.
 The molecular mechanisms that lead to the activation of these pathways and their coordination during Shigella invasion are currently under study.

 In our ongoing approach at understanding how Shigella invade and cause the inflammatory destruction of the intestinal epithelial barrier, we have confirmed the essential role plaid by the infected epithelial cell itself in a process in which IL-8, IL-1b and TNFa play a key role.
 Our strategy combines in vitro and in vivo approaches.
-Through our in vitro approach, we have identified Nod1, a mammalian homologue of plant resistance proteins, as an intracellular sensor of Peptidoglycan from Gram negative bacteria.
+In collaboration with Dana Philpott's group, we have demonstrated that a cytosolic protein,Nod1/Card4, acts as an intracellular sensor of Peptidoglycan from Gram negative bacteria.
 In macrophages, its homologue, Nod2/Card15 senses PGN in general and Muramyl dipeptide in particular.
 Beyond their specific importance to the understanding of the pathogenesis of shigellosis, these results shed light on our understanding of Inflammatory Bowel Diseases such as Crohn's disease and Ulcerative Colitis.
 It appears that this newly recognised signalling system is a cytosolic equivalent of Toll-Like Receptors (TLR).
-Activation of Nod1 by oligomerization in the presence of LPS, via RICK, activates the NF-kB et Jun-terminal kinase (JNK) pathways, thereby triggering the pro-inflammatory properties of infected cells.
+Activation of Nod1 by oligomerization in the presence of PGN, via RICK, activates the NF-kB and Jun-terminal kinase (JNK) pathways, thereby triggering pro-inflammatory properties of infected cells.
 Massive production of IL-8 responds to this activation process.
 We have carried out a global transcriptional analysis of epithelial cells infected by Shigella in the AFFYMETRIX system and defined a transcriptional profile that confirms the essentially pro-inflammatory orientation taken by invaded epithelial cells.
 On these bases, in collaboration with Jean-Yves Coppée's group (Genopole, Institut Pasteur), we have developped a macroarray including about 1000 human genes that allows routine transcriptome analysis of infected cells and tissues.
 In an in vivo model, we have demonstrated that the level of endotoxicity of the lipid A plaid a major role in the rupture of the epithelial barrier.
 This was achieved following mutagenesis of the two msbB genes whose products carry out additional acylation of the lipid A. We now need to connect in vitro and in vivo observation.
 For this, we are developing methods for real time analysis of infectious processes based on magnetic resonance imaging and intravital microscopy.
 We are also developing murine models of intestinal inflammation, including transgenic mice.

 Innate and adaptive immunity in bacillary dysentery.Group leader: Armelle Phalipon.
 Post-doctoral scientists: Maria-Isabel Fernandez-Martinez, Karine Le Barillec.
 Graduate student: Florence Rivenet.
 Technician: Audrey Thuizat.